 What Are the Cons of Brushing After Coffee?

 A drawback to brushing your teeth after you drink coffee is that you could be spreading sugar and acid around your teeth.
 It may seem counterintuitive to wait to brush your teeth after eating or drinking.
-But you could be damaging the enamel on your teeth, especially if what you are consuming is acidic like coffee.
+But you could be damaging the enamel on your teeth, especially if what you are consuming is acidic, like coffee.

 Acid will weaken your enamel, which can increase your chances of cavities or tooth decay, so you should wait 30-60 minutes before brushing your teeth after eating or drinking.
 If you don’t brush your teeth before drinking coffee, the coffee can bind to the plaque that is on your teeth.
+You may also want to consider dental fillings to treat the cavity and help preserve your tooth.

 This can make its effects worse, so it is likely to stain more or wear away your enamel faster.
 If you want to brush your teeth before drinking coffee but are worried about your breath, you can swish water around your mouth to rinse, or you can chew gum.